semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 To ensure that your dependencies appear, check the following:

 * Ensure that Semgrep Supply Chain can parse your lockfile.
 Refer to [Supported languages](/supported-languages) for a list of supported languages and lockfiles.
 * Make sure you've scanned the repository at least once.
+If you're having trouble seeing dependencies after a scan, see [Why aren't Supply Chain findings showng?](https://semgrep.dev/docs/kb/semgrep-supply-chain/why-no-findings) for additional troubleshooting tips.
 * If you are using filters, ensure that your filters and search syntax is correct.
 * Ensure that the scan you're referring to isn't a diff-aware scan.
-Only dependencies scanned off of full scans are shown on the **Dependencies** page.
+Only dependencies detected during full scans are shown on the **Dependencies** page.